Jonathan Idema: Activities

 It has been recorded that Idema frequently contacted the DoD through the front office of General William G. Boykin in the Pentagon, and that his information was duly acknowledged.
 However, all of those contacts were outside the U.S. military operating channels, and were all one-sided calls from Afghanistan via Idema's personal satellite phone.
 Boykin's office repeatedly asked Idema to stop making these unsolicited phone calls, because they were disruptive and time-consuming, and Boykin could not be of assistance.
 Idema continued calling Boykin's office anyway to establish some sort of self-serving relationship until his arrest.
 While the U.S. government was aware of Idema's activities in Afghanistan, they stated there was unequivocally no relationship between them.

 The United States Central Command stated that International Security Assistance Force forces received one detainee from Idema on May 3, 2004.
 Idema claimed that the individual was associated with the Taliban.
 Once in ISAF custody however, the detainee was determined not to be who Idema claimed, and was released in the first week of July.

 The United States was not the only government that had contact with Idema in Afghanistan.
 On three occasions, Idema tricked the Canadian-led NATO mission into providing explosives experts and bomb-sniffing dogs.
-According to a spokesman for the ISAF, Idema called for and received technical support after his vigilante team raided compounds on the 20th, 22nd, and 24th of June 2004.
+According to a spokesman for the ISAF, Idema called for and received technical support after his vigilante team raided compounds on 20, 22, and 24 June 2004.
 ISAF personnel believed they were "providing legitimate support to a legitimate security agency."

 Idema also received assistance from Yunus Qanuni, former minister, senior Afghan government security advisor, and influential member of the Northern Alliance.
 In one video tape presented at Idema's trial, Qanuni thanked Idema for uncovering an assassination plot against him and volunteered his personal security forces to help Idema with arrests.
 Another tape appeared to show Qanuni's security troops assisting Idema in a house raid.